The Barn Scout Hall

 The Barn Scout Hall is a heritage-listed former whaling boat servicing facility and now Scout hall and community facility at 3a Avenue Road, Mosman in the Mosman Council local government area of New South Wales, Australia.
 It was built by Archibald Mosman.
 It is also known as Whaling Station.
-The property is owned by The Scout Association of Australia NSW Branch 1st Mosman 1908 Scout Troop.
+In 1925, the property was purchased by parents for the 1st Mosman Scouts, which was founded in 1908.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Mosman Bay had been explored by Captain John Hunter as early as 1789.
 He mentions the bay as Careening Cove, and Charles Grimes, an early surveyor, notes it as such on his map of 1796, apparently because HMS Sirius was careened in the bay in 1789.
 In following years the bay's name varied.
 A survey by Roe in 1822 marked it as Careening Cove, but a map by Cross in 1825 called it Sirius Cove.
 A grant made in the area was called "land at Great Sirius Cove" while the parish map of 1871 registers the name Great and Little Sirius Cove.
 It became a popular picnic area in the 1920s.
 Careening Cove now applies to the inlet east of Kirribilli.

 The Barn was erected by Archibald Mosman in 1831 as a storehouse for his whaling business.
 Called "The Barn" in earlier times, it is thought to be the oldest stone building surviving in the lower North Shore and is claimed to be "the last maritime industrial structure remaining in Sydney dating from the early Colonial period".

 Archibald Mosman (1799-1863) and his twin brother George arrived in Sydney in 1828.
 In 1831 they moved to a 4-acre grant in this area and became engaged in the shipping and whaling industries, using as headquarters a deep, sheltered bay on the north side of the harbour, which became known as Mosman's Bay.
 Brother George soon took up grazing, but Archibald continued with his whaling activities.

 It was part of Mosman's grand scheme for centralising whaling ship servicing.
 The station was made up of a stone wharf and five strong stone buildings, including the barn, a large storehouse and quarters for the ships' officers and crew.

 The area is also significant for 'Tarpot's Cave' an Aboriginal heritage- listed cave, directly behind the Barn in the middle of the cliff face.